About Dementia

 MCI does not always progress to Alzheimer’s disease.
 Although much research is focused on the early brain changes that have occurred in people with MCI, there is currently no way to determine if MCI will progress to Alzheimer’s disease.

-Many people feel they do not want to know if they have Alzheimer’s because there is currently no cure.
+Many people feel they do not want to know if they have Alzheimer’s disease or another form of dementia because there is currently no cure.
 However, there are advantages to getting an early diagnosis.
 These include:

 You should know, however, that not all primary care physicians are skilled in accurately diagnosing cognitive disorders.
 The field is relatively new, and diagnosis is a complex task.

-If you receive a diagnosis of Alzheimer’s disease or another type of dementia, please contact us at the West Center as we can support you and your family through your journey.
-Whether it is through our free caregiver programs, respite services or just walk you through what to do next, we are here to care.
+If you receive a diagnosis of Alzheimer’s disease or another type of dementia, please contact us.
+We are here to care.
+Our knowledgeable team can support you and your family through your journey.
+With free caregiver education programs, respite services, residential care and short-term rehabilitation, we can walk beside you through what comes next.